alicerunsonfedora/termina/README.md

-# SwiftMUD
+# Swift Dungeons
+A multi-uder dungeon game written in Swift

+## Features
+- [ x ] Infinite room generation
+- [ x ] Experience and level system
+- [ x ] Attack and heal system
+- [ ] Persistent data or load games
+- [ ] Multiplayer functionality
+- [ ] Inventory system

-## Objectives
+## Initial objectives
-* Write a MUD in Swift
+- Write a MUD in Swift
-* Compare to the methods used in Java
+- Use prior knowledge of Java to accomplish different tasks
+- Compare Swift and Java for programming